PanoraExchange/Aptos-Tokens/README.md

 - `panoraSymbol`: Similar to symbol, but with prefixes based on the bridge: lz for LayerZero, wh for Wormhole, and ce for Celer
 - `logoUrl`: The URL for the token’s logo(optional)
 - `websiteUrl`: The official website URL of the token (optional)
-- `panoraUI`: Specifies whether the token name and logo is visible on the Panora UI
+- `panoraUI`: When set to true, displays the token name and logo on the Panora interface.
-- `panoraTags`: The tags associated with the token
+- `panoraTags`: Lists the tags associated with the token.
 - `panoraIndex`: The default sorting order of tokens within the Panora UI
 - `coinGeckoId`: The CoinGecko ID of the token (optional)
 - `coinMarketCapId`: The CoinMarketCap ID of the token (optional)